boennecd/mixprobit/README.md

 }
 ```

-Here is a few quick examples where we use the method.
+Here is a few quick examples where we use the function we just defined.

 ``` r
 set.seed(1)